 My advice is: go to the first lookout and take the iconic photo with Split behind you; the view is breathtaking.
 Enjoy the walk through its dense pine forest, and visit the small churches and chapels hidden between hill’s stones.

 Some of our most popular city tours are held on and around Marjan Hill: Secret Marjan walking tour, Split sea kayaking, Rock climbing and even Deep water solo!

 Split is a city of sports.
-The stadium build in 1979 is positioned right by the sea.
-Made in the shape of an open seashell – the stadium blends perfectly with the Mediterranean scenery of Split.
+The stadium was built in 1979.
+It is positioned right by the sea and made in the shape of an open seashell – to blend perfectly with the Mediterranean scenery of Split.
 If you are a football fan : we suggest a tour of the stadium!
-If you don’t get to see it, you can look at the virtual tour HERE.
+If you don’t get to see it, you can take the virtual tour HERE.

 Other interesting facts about Split

 - Rome has Fontana di Trevi, Verona has the statue of Juliet…and Split has the Gregor of Nin!
 Rub his big toe and make a wish!
 It’s located right in the center of Split, so don’t miss the opportunity to wish upon a …toe!